BenHighsted/COSC345/README.md

 Lastly, you will need to use homebrew to install sdl2_image onto your machine.
 To install homebrew, simply type /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" into your MACOS terminal, and it will install.
 Once its installed or if you already have it, type 'brew install sdl2_image'.
 This will install sdl2 image into the correct directory and after doing this your librarys will all be setup to build and run our game.

+In the ZIP folder you download will be a code blocks project which, if you set up the librarys correctly, will have no issues to build and run.
+Also will be contained another folder, which will have an executable and some images, which if you double click to run (and allow it in system preferences -> security and privacy) and it will run our program outside of Xcode.

+MIGHT NEED TO ADD IMAGES TO EXECUTABLE LOCATION

+YOUTUBE LINK HERE.